 Select the “land” icon from the left navigation bar, then choose the appropriate Grower Account.
 If no fields already exist within the Grower Account, the user will be taken directly to a page with field creation options.
 If fields already exist, click the icon at the top of the Fields & Zones list to add an additional field.
 Alternatively, fields can be created using an external data source, such as agX, Agrian, or John Deere Operations Center which can be found in Adapt-N settings.
 Depending on the Adapt-N account’s settings, one or more of the following field creation options will be presented:

-- Drop a shapefile: drag onto the browser dropzone a zip file containing the .shp, .shx, and .dbf components of a single field’s boundary shapefile.
+- Drop a shapefile: drag onto the browser dropzone a zip file containing the .shp, .shx, and .dbf components of a field’s boundary shapefile.
 See this article for detailed instructions.
 Multi-field bulk import of fields via shapefile is now also supported.

 - Draw on Map